Canan Dağdeviren: The Bees of Science

-In June 2019, Dagdeviren blended media, art, and science to create an exhibition which was featured in the lobby of the Media Lab for 8 months.
+In June 2019, Dağdeviren blended media, art, and science to create an exhibition which was featured in the lobby of the Media Lab for 8 months.
 The exhibition displayed her students' work, and was titled The Bees of Science.
 In a blog post, she explained "Like bees, my students work at the intersection of nature, art, and science, drawing on both their experiences in diverse fields of science and engineering and also their diverse cultural backgrounds, much as the bees draw nectar from a host of different flowers.
-They then apply their minds, hearts, and hands to create unique micro- and nano-scale, mechanically adaptive electromechanical systems for human health monitoring—their scientific "honey."
+They then apply their minds, hearts, and hands to create unique micro- and nano-scale, mechanically adaptive electromechanical systems for human health monitoring, their scientific "honey."